annakorotkova/transformers/README_Anna's_Notes.md

 ### try out ftp16 (less precise than ftp32, but needs much less time; only works for GPU!!)

 ### have a look at 'benchmark'!! (already implemented functions)
-### usually you have to run a function multiple times & then pick the minimum
+### usually you have to run a function multiple times to stablize compilation (only for inference?!) & then pick the minimum